ganindu7/deepnotes/topics/utils/disk_mounting.md

 /dev/disk/by-uuid/E4C75361C8523252 /media/WD_USB_HD auto nosuid,nodev,nofail,x-gvfs-show 0 0
 ```

+Note: The directory (mount point) has to be present and empty

 Afterwards you can use `sudo mount -a ` to test these changes

 ## Note: